IBM-Cloud/docs/services/mobilepush/t_cordova_install.md

 	```
 	BMSClient.initialize("https://myapp.mybluemix.net","abcd1234-abcd-1234-abcd-abcd1234abcd");
 	```
 1. Modify the code snippet to use your Bluemix Route and appGUID parameters.
 Click the **Mobile Options** link in your Bluemix Application Dashboard to get the application Route and App GUID.
-Use the Route and App GUID values as your parameters in your ```BMSClient.initialize``` code snippet.
+Use the Route and App GUID values as your parameters in your `BMSClient.initialize` code snippet.

-	**Note**: If you have created a Cordova app using the Cordova CLI, for example, Cordova create app-name command, put this Javascript code in the **index.js** file, after the ```app.receivedEvent``` function within the o```nDeviceReady: function()``` function to initialize the BMS client.
+	**Note**: If you have created a Cordova app using the Cordova CLI, for example, Cordova create app-name command, put this Javascript code in the **index.js** file, after the `app.receivedEvent` function within the `onDeviceReady: function()` function to initialize the BMS client.

 ```
 onDeviceReady: function() {